Pencilvesterr/ros_robot_controller/README.md

 $ cd ~/projects/cws_ws
 $ source ~/projects/cws_ws/devel/setup.bash
 ```
-If you do not want to have to source the workspace each time you open a terminal, run the following
+If you do not want to have to source the workspace each time you open a terminal, run the following (not on the lab computer though)
 ``` shell
 $ echo 'source ~/projects/cws_ws/devel/setup.bash' >> ~/.bashrc
 ```
-Ensure that libfranka and franka_ros are installed so that you can control the Panda robot (assuming you're using the core Python install on your computer?)
+Ensure that libfranka and franka_ros are installed so that you can control the Panda robot (assuming you're using the core Python install on your computer?) (dont do this on lab computers)
 ``` shell
 $ sudo apt install ros-melodic-libfranka ros-melodic-franka-ros
 ```